-Everyone's unconscious thoughts can be influenced by prejudices that we may not even realise we have.
+Markfield is opposed to and will work to eliminate all forms of racial bias, whether conscious, unconscious or indirect, in the way we employ staff and run our services.
+Unconscious bias realise we have.
 For example, we may be drawn to favour others who share similar characteristics to ourselves, or make unthinking stereotypical assumptions based on skin colour, sex, age, appearance, accent, etc. Everyone can be affected by unconscious biases, and in the workplace these biases can unfairly influence decisions on recruitment, promotion, staff development, and the provision of services.
 Where biased thinking affects decisions on equal treatment in relation to the nine protected characteristics under the Equalities Act (see page 4), it can constitute unlawful discrimination.